 The attribute that makes this tenet great is that it encourages the relentless pursuit of the perfect balance of trade-offs.
 It creates a bias toward simplicity.
 It does not remove reasoning from the process; rather it forces proponents to think critically.
-These are the type of tenets that create harmony.
+These are the kind of tenets that create harmony.

 To summarize, good tenets:

-- Create a bias toward simplicity
+- Create a bias toward simplicity but not over-simplicity

 - Focus on products, not process